Magnon-Cooparons in magnet-superconductor hybrids: Introduction

-In this Letter, we uncover a ubiquitous existence and control of spinfull Cooper pairs in the simplest magnet-superconductor hybrid - a bilayer - that has escaped attention thus far.
-We find that a magnon, the quasiparticle of spin waves in a magnet, with nonzero wavevector induces a cloud of spinfull Cooper pairs in the adjacent superconductor [Fig.~\ref{Fig1}(a)].
-This accompanying cloud screens the magnon spin giving rise to a composite heavy quasiparticle with an enhanced effective mass, which is termed {\em magnon-cooparon}.
-This induction of spinfull Cooper pairs in a conventional superconductor is caused by the noncollinear magnetization profile of a spin wave with finite wavevector [Fig.~\ref{Fig1}(b)], an effect not seen when considering ferromagnetic resonance of the uniform magnon mode.
-Furthermore, we demonstrate theoretically that magnon-cooparons enable a magnonic directional coupler~\cite{Sadovnikov2015,Wang2018} composed of two separate ferromagnetic wires with coupling lengths shorter than previously feasible.
-Thus, it enables a new application in magnon-based logic and circuits~\cite{Chumakarxiv,Pirro2021}.
+In this work, we uncover a ubiquitous existence and control of spinful Cooper pairs in the simplest magnet-superconductor hybrid - a bilayer - that has escaped attention thus far.
+We find that a magnon, the quasiparticle of spin waves in a magnet, with nonzero wavevector induces a cloud of spinful Cooper pairs in the adjacent superconductor [Fig.~\ref{Fig1}(a)].
+This accompanying cloud screens the magnon spin giving rise to a composite heavy quasiparticle with an enhanced effective mass, which is termed `magnon-cooparon' due to its similarity to the polaron quasiparticle as discussed below.
+This induction of spinful Cooper pairs in a conventional superconductor is caused by the noncollinear magnetization profile of a spin wave with finite wavevector [Fig.~\ref{Fig1}(b)], an effect not seen when considering ferromagnetic resonance of the uniform magnon mode.
+Furthermore, we demonstrate theoretically that magnon-cooparons enable a magnonic directional coupler~\cite{Sadovnikov2015,Wang2018} composed of two separate ferromagnetic wires with coupling lengths shorter than previously feasible thereby allowing smaller devices.
+Thus, it enables a valuable application in magnon-based logic and circuits~\cite{Chumakarxiv,Pirro2021}.
 The magnon-cooparon is reminiscent of the fermionic polaron quasiparticle created by screening of an electron by a phonon cloud~\cite{Froehlich1954}, although the magnon-cooparon is a bosonic excitation.
-Considering the gradual discovery of polaron and its variants in a wide range of phenomena~\cite{Froehlich1954,Chuev1996,Emin2012}, we expect magnon-cooparon to find a similar important role in a broad range of magnet-superconductor hybrids.
+Considering the gradual discovery of polaron and its variants in a wide range of phenomena~\cite{Froehlich1954,Chuev1996}, we expect magnon-cooparon to find a similar important role in a broad range of magnet-superconductor hybrids.
+This concept can also significantly expand the range of reported effects related to the mutual influence of superconductivity and magnons~\cite{Skadsem2011,Simensen2021,Gusev2021,Jeon2018,Jeon2020,Bell2008,Jeon2018B,Yao2018,Kato2019,Jeon2020B,Amundsenarxiv,Golovchanskiy2020,Golovchanskiy2022,Ojajarviarxiv,Dobrovolskiy2019,Rogdakis2019,Johnsen2021}.